 Mark Pugh, owner of Stones Music, trained as a luthier in the late-1970’s at the London College of Furniture, achieving TEC Higher Diplomas in Musical Instrument Studies and Musical Instrument Technology.
-After spending some time working as a guitar roadie for bands such as Time UK and Samson, Mark took over the guitar repair workshop at Roka's in Denmark Street in London’s West End in 1984, counting among his customers Rory Gallagher, Alan Murphy, Hank Marvin, Everything but the Girl, Cocteau Twins, Talk Talk, Andy Brown, T'Pau and many more, as well as sharing many a cuppa with the late, great Jim Burns (below).
+After spending some time working as a roadie and guitar tech for bands such as Time UK and Samson, Mark took over the guitar repair workshop at Roka's in Denmark Street in London’s West End in 1984, counting among his customers Rory Gallagher, Alan Murphy, Roger (JJ) Belle, Earl Slick, Ray Russell, Kirk Brandon, Hank Marvin, Everything but the Girl, Cocteau Twins, Talk Talk, Andy Brown, T'Pau and many more, as well as sharing many a cuppa with the late, great Jim Burns (below).

 After four years combining duties of workshop manager and store manager, Mark moved out of London and set up Stones Music in 1988.
 Initially manufacturing a range of guitar straps, covers and accessories, Stones Music later expanded into the distribution of other musical instruments and products.